 After the authorisation is granted, a retail fund will be fully set up as soon as the amount of the first subscription by investors is settled.

-A similar procedure applies to closed-ended retail funds (see above, Open-ended retail funds), although in this case a prospectus and the essential information to investors are not required.
+A similar procedure applies to closed-ended retail funds (see above, Open-ended retail funds).